sboesebeck/morphium/README.md

 }
 ```

 here a cache is defined, which has a maximum of 20000 entries.
-Those Entries have a lifetime of 5 seconds (timeout=5000).
+Those Entries have a lifetime of 5 seconds (`timeout=5000`).
 Which means, no element will stay longer than 5sec in cache.
 The strategy defines, what should happen, when you read additional object, and the cache is full:

 * Cache.ClearStartegy.LRU: remove least recently used elements from cache
-* Cache.ClearStrategy.FIFO:first in first out - depending time added to cache
+* Cache.ClearStrategy.FIFO: first in first out - depending time added to cache
 * Cahce.ClearStrategy.RANDOM: just remove some random entries

 With ```clearOnWrite=true``` set, the local cache will be erased any time you write an entity of this typte to database.
 This prevents dirty reads.
 If set to false, you might end up with stale data (for as long as the timeout value) but produce less stress on mongo and be probably a bit faster.

 CacheSynchronization is something important in clustered or replicated environments.
 In this case, the Write event is propagated to all cluster members.
 See [Cache Syncrhonization](https://github.com/sboesebeck/morphium/wiki/Cache-Synchronization) for more details.